 - For updates on COVID-19 local situation, refer to Ministry of Health and Gov.sg COVID 19.

-- For updates to border measures for travellers entering Singapore, refer to Immigration & Checkpoints Authority.
+- For updates to border measures for travellers entering Singapore for long-term or short-term visits, refer to Immigration & Checkpoints Authority.